 Economists’ care for the poor widow and the unemployed teenager and the underpaid nurse, and the endorsement of popular social agendas is, as a rule, rhetorical window dressing.
-In particular, if the proposed policy is deficit spending and a permanent increase of the public debt.
+In particular, if the proposed policy is deficit spending and a permanent increase in the public debt.
 The macroeconomic Profit Law states Public Deficit = Private Profit.
-MMT policy, in particular, is a wellness program for the one-percenters which is realized with the help of the sovereign money issuing state and paid for in real terms by the ninety-nine-percenters.#4
+MMT policy, in particular, is a wellness program for the one-percenters which is realized with the help of the sovereign money-issuing state and paid for in real terms by the ninety-nine-percenters.#4

 #1 Rectification of MMT macro accounting

 #2 MMT, money creation, stealth taxation, and redistribution

 #3 MMT: The one deadly error/fraud of Warren Mosler